ZerBea/hcxtools/README.md

 * wlandump-ng/wlanresponse are able to capture extended EAPOL (RADIUS, GSM-SIM, WPS)

 * wlandump-ng/wlanresponse are able to capture passwords from the wlan traffic

+* wlandump-ng/wlanresponse are able to capture plainmasterkeys from the wlan traffic

+* wlandump-ng/wlanresponse are able to capture usernames and identities from the wlan traffic